imgix/react-imgix/README.md

 ##### domain :: string, optional

-Required only when using 2-step, partial, paths as `src` prop for a component.
+Required only when using partial paths as `src` prop for a component.
 IE, if `src` is `"/images/myImage.jpg"`, then the `domain` prop needs to be defined.

 _For example_: